nmajor/nmajor-src/_drafts/jwt-json-web-token-and-my-approach.md

 * **Library/Implementation Vulnerabilities** - Criticizing vulnerabilities in particular JWT libraries or implementations.
 * **Stateless Auth Downsides** - Generally criticizing the practice of using any "stateless" client tokens.
 Because there's no great way to revoke them early while remaining stateless, etc.

-I'm going to try to give my best shot at addressing all of these issues and outline an approach that might work for some people.
+I'm going to try to give my best shot at addressing some of these issues.

-At the bottom of this post I've listed some alternative API authentication methods to to explore.

 ### Overkill